 A good sunscreen protects against both UVB and UVA rays, is easy to apply, causes little irritation and takes effect quickly.
 Products that are mineral-based (titanium dioxide or zinc oxide) meet all these criteria perfectly.

-Titanium dioxide and zinc oxide are very gentle on the skin.
-In fact, they are often used in products intended for children.
+Titanium dioxide and zinc oxide do not normally irritate the skin.
+They are often used in products for babies and children.

-Regardless of whether they contain a mineral filter (titanium dioxide, zinc oxide) or a chemical filter (e.g. Meroxyl), all sunscreens must be applied generously on the whole surface of the skin that is exposed to the sun, and must be reapplied regularly (every two hours, and after going swimming or perspiring a lot).
+Regardless of whether you use a mineral sunscreen (titanium dioxide or zinc oxide) or a chemical sunscreen (ex.: Meroxyl), all sunscreens must be generously applied on all areas of the skin that are likely to be exposed to the sun.
+Moreover, it is important to reapply sunscreen on a regular basis (every two hours, after you swim or after an activity during which you sweated a lot).